 There are no limits to the possible questions.

 Usually, straightforward, hard questioning is enough to ferret out fraud cases.
 Couples perpetrating a fraudulent marriage can do all the homework in the world, but when one of them forgets or does not know the answer to an obvious question—like where they went right after their wedding—that applicant often crumbles and confesses.

 Occasionally, a hard-nosed USCIS officer will engage in harsher tactics, such as falsely telling someone that their spouse has already confessed that the marriage is bogus, in order to push the interviewee into confessing.
 Or, the officer might use flat-out intimidation, reminding the interviewee about the jail time and money fines a person faces if caught committing marriage fraud.

-Sensing that the interviewee is feeling low, the officer may ask him or her to sign something withdrawing the I-130 petition or stating that the marriage is a fraud.
+Sensing that the interviewee is feeling low, the officer might ask him or her to sign something withdrawing the I-130 petition or stating that the marriage is a fraud.
 If your marriage really is an honest one, do not agree to or sign anything.
 Ask to stop the interview and to reschedule with a lawyer present.